A Generalization of von Neumann's Reduction from the Assignment Problem to Zero-Sum Games: Extending Von Neumann's Reduction

-We now solve the original linear program, for which we assumed that $A \ge \allzeros$, by applying \Cref{alg:Anonneg}.
-First, we check whether $b\not\ge \allzeros$ in which case we find an infeasibility certificate for $(P)$.
-Otherwise, we would like to consider the restricted linear programming pair $(\hat P, \hat D)$.
-However, we have to be careful as the resulting program might be empty, in which case it is meaningless.
-Still, this would only leave to two trivial cases in which we directly find an unboundedness certificate (\cref{ln:trivUB}) or a primal-dual optimal pair (\cref{ln:trivOPT}).
-Note that, strictly seen, the former case is only needed for the case when $I_0 = [m]$.
-We omit this condition because it is not needed for a correct algorithm and simplifies the exposition.
+We solve the original LP, for which we assumed that $A \ge \allzeros$, by applying \Cref{alg:Anonneg} following the strategy discussed above.
+First, we check whether $b\ge \allzeros$ and if not, we find an infeasibility certificate for $(P)$.
+Otherwise, we consider the restricted LP pair $(\hat P, \hat D)$.
+However, we have to be careful as the smaller LP might conceal some easy cases that can be detected before deleting rows and columns.
+First, we might find an unboundedness certificate (\cref{ln:trivUB}).
+Moreover, it can happen that $(\hat P, \hat D)$ is an empty LP as we might remove all rows or columns.
+In this case, we find an optimal primal-dual pair (\cref{ln:trivOPT}).

-These three steps can be seen as \emph{pre-processing} before we apply our actual correspondence.
-Now, we can consider the restricted linear programming pair $(\hat P, \hat D)$ in \cref{ln:modLP} of the algorithm.
-By construction, we know that $\hat b, \hat c > \allzeros$.
+These three steps can be seen as \emph{preprocessing} before we apply our actual correspondence.
+Now, we can consider the restricted LP pair $(\hat P, \hat D)$ in \cref{ln:modLP} of the algorithm.
+For this LP, we have achieved that $\hat b > \allzeros$ and $\hat c > \allzeros$.
 Indeed, we know after preprocessing that $b\ge \allzeros$.
-Moreover, removing indices in $I_0$ guarantees that $b > \allzeros$ and removing indices in $J$ guarantees that $c > \allzeros$.
-Hence, we can solve $(\hat P, \hat D)$ by applying \Cref{thm:main} using our correspondence with a zero-sum game.
-This leads to finding a optimal primal-dual pair or an unboundedness certificate for $(\hat P, \hat D)$.
-Recall that $(\hat P)$ never is infeasible (cf. \Cref{rem:infeasible}).
-As a last step, we insert zeros for the omitted indices to obtain certificates for $(P,D)$.
-This part can be seen as a \emph{post-processing} of the solution.
+Moreover, removing indices in $I_0$ guarantees that $b > \allzeros$ and removing indices in $J_{-}$ guarantees that $c > \allzeros$.
+Hence, we can solve $(\hat P, \hat D)$ by first rescaling the rows and columns to obtain a constraint matrix in game form, and then applying our correspondence with a zero-sum game using \Cref{thm:main}.
+As a last step, we insert appropriate values for the omitted indices to obtain certificates for $(P,D)$.
+This part can be seen as a \emph{postprocessing} of the solution.
 Clearly, \Cref{alg:Anonneg} runs in strongly polynomial time.
-The key insights for its correctness are collected in the following theorem.
+We collect the key insights for its correctness in the following theorem.